Code-Institute-Submissions/MiaRasmussen05-PP4/README.md

 __The Gallery Page__

-- The gallery page is where the user can go through the admins photos, added into differnt categories or all at once.
+- The gallery page is where the user can go through the admin's photos, added into different categories or all at once.
 - The admin can also here add new photos to the page.

 ![Gallery Page](https://imgur.com/4kZuVht.png)